Westport Property - Dundee

 landlords certificate requirements

-The law in Scotland mandates that rental properties must have smoke and heat alarms installed to a satisfactory standard.
+The law in Scotland mandates that rental properties must have smoke and heat alarms installed to a satisfactory standard, in line with fire safety regulations.
 This became a requirement in February 2022 to enhance fire safety standards in homes.
-For landlords, ensuring compliance with these regulations is crucial for tenant safety and legal adherence.
+For landlords, ensuring compliance with these regulations is crucial for tenant safety and legal adherence, and it is also necessary to obtain a fire safety certificate confirming the installation.

 Key Points: